pdledger/hpfem-mpt/README.md

 main

 in the MATLAB command window, with the path set to the home directory of the program.
-The polynomial degree and the different sample objects can selected by controlling the simple flags at the top of main.m
+The polynomial degree and the different sample objects can selected by controlling the simple flags at the top of main.m.
+The program then computes the MPT and outputs vtm and vtu files for visualisation in Paraview.
+The vtm file references the vtu files and it is the vtm file that should be opened in Paraview.

 A detailed tutorial is in preparation, which will explain how to setup problem files and meshes for other objects.